postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 To manage your open tabs or to access recently closed tabs, select the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px"> to open a menu with action options:

 * **Recently Closed Tabs**: Shows you tabs that you closed recently.
 Select one to reopen it.
 * **Duplicate Selected Tab**: _(Desktop app only.)_ Duplicates the current tab.
-This does not create a copy of the request, so when you duplicate a tab any edits you make are reflected in the original request.
+This doesn't create a copy of the request, so when you duplicate a tab any edits you make are reflected in the original request.
 * **Close Selected Tab**: Closes the current tab.
-If the tab contains unsaved changes, Postman will ask if you want to save before closing.
+If the tab has unsaved changes, Postman will ask if you want to save before closing.
 * **Force Close Selected Tab**: Closes the current tab without saving any changes.
 * **Close All but Selected Tab**: Closes all tabs except the one you are currently working in.
 * **Close All Tabs**: Closes all tabs.
 If any tabs contain unsaved changes, Postman will ask if you want to save before closing.